-- How will this data be exploited and/or shared/made accessible for verification and re-use?
-If data cannot be made available, explain why. - How will this data be curated and preserved? - How will the costs for data curation and preservation be covered? - ▲ As of the IMI2 JU Work Plan 2017, in alignement with H2020, Actions participate in the extended 'Pilot on Open Research Data in Horizon 2020 ('open research data by default'), except if they indicate otherwise ('opt-out'.)3.
-Once the action has started (not at application stage) those beneficaries which do not opt-out, will need to create a more detailed Data Management Plan for making their data findable, accessible, interoperable and reusable (FAIR). - ▲ You will need an appropriate consortium agreement to manage (amongst other things) the ownership and access to key knowledge (IPR, data etc.).
-Where relevant, these will allow you, collectively and individually, to pursue market opportunities arising from the project's results. - ▲ The appropriate structure of the consortium to support exploitation is addressed in section 3.3. - Outline the strategy for knowledge management and protection.
-Include measures to provide open access (free on-line access, such as the 'green' or 'gold' model) to peer-reviewed scientific publications which might result from the project4. - ▲ Open access publishing (also called 'gold' open access) means that an article is immediately provided in open access mode by the scientific publisher.
-The associated costs are usually shifted away from readers, and instead (for example) to the university or research institute to which the researcher is affiliated, or to the funding agency supporting the research.
-Gold open access costs are fully eligible as part of the grant.
-Note that if the gold route is chosen, a copy of the publication has to be deposited in a repository as well. - Self-archiving (also called 'green' open access) means that the published article or the final peer-reviewed manuscript is archived by the researcher or a representative in an online repository before, after or alongside its publication.
+- How will the costs for data curation and preservation be covered? - As of the IMI2 JU Annual Work Plan 2017, in alignement with H2020, Actions participate in the extended 'Pilot on Open Research Data in Horizon 2020 ('open research data by default'), except if they indicate otherwise ('opt-out'.)1.Once the action has started (not at application stage) those beneficaries which do not opt-out, will need to create a more detailed Data Management Plan for making their data findable, accessible, interoperable and reusable (FAIR). - ▲ You will need an appropriate consortium agreement to manage (amongst other things) the ownership and access to key knowledge (IPR, data etc.).
+Where relevant, these will allow you, collectively and individually, to pursue market opportunities arising from the project's results. - The appropriate structure of the consortium to support exploitation is addressed in section 3.3. - Outline the strategy for knowledge management and protection.
+Include measures to provide open access (free on-line access, such as the 'green' or 'gold' model) to peer-reviewed scientific publications which might result from the project2. - ▲ Open access publishing (also called 'gold' open access) means that an article is immediately provided in open access mode by the scientific publisher.
+The associated costs are usually shifted away from readers, and instead (for example) to the university or research institute to which the researcher is affiliated, or to the funding agency supporting the research. - Self-archiving (also called 'green' open access) means that the published article or the final peer-reviewed manuscript is archived by the researcher or a representative in an online repository before, after or alongside its publication.
 Access to this article is often but not necessarily delayed ('embargo period'), as some scientific publishers may wish to recoup their investment by selling subscriptions and charging pay-per-download/view fees during an exclusivity period.

-b) Communication activities5, 6
+b) Communication activities

 Describe the proposed communication measures for promoting the project and its findings during the period of the grant.
 Measures should be proportionate to the scale of the project, with clear objectives.
-They should be tailored to the needs of different target audiences, including groups beyond the project's own community.
-Where relevant, include measures for public/societal engagement on issues related to the project as well as a plan for interactions with stakeholders in particular with Regulatory Agencies/health technology
+They should be tailored to the needs of various audiences, including groups beyond the project's own community.
+Where relevant, include measures for public/societal engagement on issues related to the project as well as a plan for interactions with stakeholders in particular with Regulatory Agencies/health technology assessment bodies (This should be further detailed and reflected in section 3.1 Project plan with proper resouces allocated)